 Pioneer Park, located at 421 Nimrod Street, Nevada City, is a city-owned community park constructed by the Works Progress Administration (WPA).
 The Pioneer Park Historic District, a National Register eligible park, is set in a designed landscape that is tiered on a north-south axis by masonry stone retaining walls centered around a community swimming pool.
 Ornamental trees are planted throughout the landscape, and has a riparian natural vegetation, which follows Little Deer Creek with reinforced stonewalls..
 The landscape elements create “rooms” for various uses from recreational sports, commemorative memorials, and historic sites.
 Of the 40 resources in the park, there are 21 contributing resources and 19 non-contributing resources.

 Located in a west Texas rural farm community, the Eola School was built in two phases.
 The first section, a stucco building housing classrooms and an auditorium, was constructed in 1928.
 A 1939 WPA addition substantially enlarged the school by adding three rooms and a limestone and brick barrel vault gymnasium.
 WPA work also included a 3.5-foot tall limestone wall around the property and two concrete water tanks.
 The Eola School closed in 1983.
-The building now houses the Eola School Restaurant.
+As of 2016 the building houses the Eola School Restaurant.

 Bas relief murals depicting agricultural and economic themes were completed between 1938 and 1940 by the Works Progress Administration (WPA).